 - Fibrocartilaginous embolism (part of a spinal disk breaks off and blocks blood flow)

 Treatments For Paralysis In Dogs

 Treatment for paralysis in dogs depends on the cause of the condition.
 Some cases can be resolved with surgery.
-This may be an option when there is nerve damage or if tumors are present, but this is determined on a case-to-case basis.
+This may be an option when there’s nerve damage or if tumors are present, but this is determined on a case-to-case basis.

-The veterinarian may then prescribe acupuncture, massages, stretches, and heat therapy to aid recovery.
+The vet may then prescribe acupuncture, massages, stretches, and heat therapy to aid recovery.

 Other conditions require further complicated treatments and physical rehabilitation, and sometimes an affected limb must be amputated.

 However, in some cases, all that can be done is symptom management.
-In this situation, the veterinarian may prescribe pain medication, and they may insert a catheter to allow a dog to empty the bladder.
+In these situations, the vet may prescribe pain medication, and they may insert a catheter to allow a dog to empty the bladder.
 Anti-inflammatory drugs can also reduce some inflammation, and slings or dog wheelchairs may prevent affected limbs from dragging.

-Recovery can also vary a lot depending on the cause of the paralysis and the dog’s individual response to treatment.
+Recovery can also vary a lot depending on the cause and the dog’s individual response to treatment.